[This is a guest post by Kevin Hilton.]

 I kept at it every day.
 By the end of the week, taking a cold shower had become a peaceful, quiet affair.
 And after 30 days of cold morning showers, I’m taking to it like a fish to water.

 My mornings felt better.
 My body felt energized.
-But most important, I became a bit more comfortable with discomfort.
+But most importantly, I became a bit more comfortable with discomfort.
 And that’s a quality all of us will want to foster!

 Whether you’re a creative professional, college student, or an office worker, life will measure our mettle through difficult situations.
 We can only rise above those challenges if we stay at ease even though uncomfortable.